Sachin-D-N/Stack_overflow_Tag_Prediction/README.md

 #### Enhancements:

-To try with more data points (on a system with 32GB RAM & highend processor) Featurizing Text Data with Word2Vec: When you try Word2Vec, the dimentionality of data reduces & hence complex models like Random Forests or GBDT might work well
+To try with more data points (on a system with 32GB RAM & highend processor) Featurizing Text Data with Word2Vec: When you try Word2Vec, the dimentionality of data reduces & hence complex models like Random Forests or GBDT might work well.

 Try using scikit-multilearn library.
-Please note that this library doesn’t take sparse matrix as input, you need to give dense matrix as input.So obviously you need to have more RAM to use this library
+Please note that this library doesn’t take sparse matrix as input, you need to give dense matrix as input.So obviously you need to have more RAM to use this library.

-Thank you for reading
+Thank you for reading.